How to set up conditional logic for WooCommerce product variations

 How to create conditional variations with the WooCommerce Product Options plugin

-The plugin works with simple products and variable products.
+The plugin works seamlessly with existing products.
 Its interface enables setting WooCommerce conditional variations for single or multiple products quickly.
+Advanced features include formula-based pricing and quantity limits.

 2 ways to create conditional variations